Reading Time: 6 minutes

 Immune System

-Having a poor immune system or chronic illness, especially liver or kidney disease, will make it take longer for THC to be untraceable.
+Having a poor immune system or chronic illness, especially liver or kidney disease, will keep THC in your system for longer.
 Your liver and kidneys, when functioning properly, work to rid chemicals and toxins from the body.
-Thus, when not working efficiently, the filtration process is prolonged.
+When these organs aren’t functioning correctly, the filtration process is prolonged.

 Smoking Pot